LunRos/cwbackuptool/README.md

 This tool is perfect for users who want to save their addon settings and data before reformatting a computer, moving to a new PC, or just want a safe backup.

+## THIS WILL NOT SYNC YOUR DATA ACROSS MULTIPLE DEVICES, ONLY BACKUP / RESTORE IS AVAILABLE.
 ---

 ## **Features**